paulo-zhang/AccountMonitor/README.md

 The application will:
 - Start monitoring all configured accounts
-- Save balance data to `balance_history.csv` every 5 minutes
+- Save balance data to `balance_history.csv` every 1 hour
 - Display real-time charts updating every 30 seconds

 ## How It Works